Still can't find the answer to your question?

 Eligible Counterparty - each of the following is a per se Eligible Counterparty:

-Additionally, a firm may treat a client as an elective Eligible Counterparty if:
+Additionally, a firm may treat a client as an elective Counterparty if:

-Execution Venue - means a Regulated Market, an MTF, a market maker or other liquidity provider or an entity that performs a similar function to that performed by any of the foregoing.
+Execution Venue - means a Regulated Market, a market maker or other liquidity provider or an entity that performs a similar function to that performed by any of the foregoing.

-Financial Instruments - includes instruments specified in Section C of Annex I of MiFID, that is:
+Financial Instruments - includes instruments specified in Section C of Annex I of MiFID, however within the context of the products the Caxton offers these are restricted to:

-For clarity, "Financial Instruments" do not include spot transactions, loans and certain exclusions apply to commodities.
+For clarity, "Financial Instruments" do not include spot foreign exchange transactions.

 MiFID - means the Directive 2004/39/EC of the European Parliament and the Council of 21 April 2004 on Markets in Financial Instruments and any implementing directives and regulations.